pananton/busrpc-spec/busrpc.md

 Note, that visibility constraints are applied only inside API root directory.
 For example, service description file can (and, in fact, is required to) import necessary method description files despite the fact that service description file itself is not placed to the method directory.

+## Protobuf package names

+Busrpc directory layout determines the hierarchy of the protobuf [packages](https://developers.google.com/protocol-buffers/docs/proto3#packages):
+* top-level package name is `busrpc`
+* other package names follow directory hierarchy, for example, content of the *api/busrpc.proto* file (as well as any other file in the API root directory) should be placed into `busrpc.api` package

 ## Class description file

 Class description file *class.proto* must always contain definition of a class descriptor `ClassDesc` - a special protobuf `message` (or predefined structure in terms of this specification), which provides information about the class by means of a nested types.
 Busrpc specification currently recognizes only `ObjectId` structure, which describes class object identifier.
 Definitions of other types may also be nested inside `ClassDesc`, however this may cause conflicts in the future versions of this specification and thus not recommended.